noormoha/DCCast/README.md

-# DCCast
+# DCCast: Efficient Point to Multipoint (P2MP) Transfers Across Datacenters

-Adaptive Tree Selection for Efficient Point to Multipoint Transfers Across Datacenters
+P2MP transfers are a simplified version of multicasting where the sender and all receivers are known and fixed upon a transfer's arrival as well as the volume of data to be delivered.

 This repository provides Java code implementing the algorithms presented in "DCCast: Efficient Point to Multipoint Transfers Across Datacenters".
 This includes a minimal implementation to represent network topologies and point to multipoint (p2mp) transfers, and to generate transfers with uniform or exponential distribution.